ddpengwork/snippets_in_life/index.md

 ---
-title: Welcome to my blog!
+title: I'm sharing snippets in my life with you, my friend.
+Welcome!
 ---